Light Bulb Recycling: A Complete Guide

 There are many creative ways you can repurpose old bulbs.
 You can turn each of them into a one-of-a-kind piece of art using any design materials you can think of: Sharpie marker, colored sand, glitter, acrylic paint, etc.

-You can also turn them into a pear-shaped terrarium, like the one in this video:
+You can also turn them into a pear-shaped terrarium, like the one in the video below: